bongiozzo/musica_mustdie/output/band_blutausnord.md

 # Blut Aus Nord

+Black Atmospheric Doom

-Дискография
+## Дискография

-"Ultima Thulee" 1995, Black Metal
+### "Ultima Thulee" 1995, Black Metal

+1. The Son Of Hearfrost
+2. The Pain Of Ida
+3. From Hlidskjalf
+4. My Prayer Beyond Ginnungagap
+5. Till I Perceive Bifrost
+6. On The Way To Vigrid
+7. Rigsthula
+8. The Last Journey Of Kingdom

+(P)c 1996 IMPURE CREATION Records // ICR 002

-"Fathers Of The Icy Age" 1996, Black Metal
+### "Fathers Of The Icy Age" 1996, Black Metal

+1. Slaughterday (The Heathen Blood Of Ours)
+2. On The Path Of Wolf...Towards Dwarfhill
+3. Sons Of Wisdom, Master Of Elements
+4. The Forsaken Voices Of The Ghostwood's Shadowy Realm
+5. The Territory Of Wishes - Guardians Of The Dark Lake
+6. Day Of Revenge (The Impure Blood Of Theirs)
+7. Fathers Of The Icy Age

+All compositions by BAN.
+6-strings bass lines by Ira Aeterna.
+Recorded and Mixed by Vindsval.

+(P)(C) 1997 IMPURE CREATION Records // ICR 005

+### "The Mystical Beast Of Rebellion" 2001, Black Metal

+1. The Fall, Chapter I 06:39
+2. The Fall, Chapter II 07:43
+3. The Fall, Chapter III 03:38
+4. The Fall, Chapter IV 06:51
+5. The Fall, Chapter V 06:01
+6. The Fall, Chapter VI 10:23

+### "The Work Which Transforms God" 2003, Black Metal

+1. End 01:50
+2. The Choir of the Dead 06:42
+3. Axis 03:36
+4. The Fall 01:31
+5. Metamorphosis 05:22
+6. The Supreme Abstract 02:59
+7. Our Blessed Frozen Cells 07:55
+8. Devilish Essence 02:06
+9. The Howling of God 06:19
+10. The Inner Mental Cage 02:57
+11. Density 00:18
+12. Procession of the Dead Clowns 09:55

-"The Mystical Beast Of Rebellion" 2001, Black Metal "The Work Which Transforms God" 2003, Black Metal "Thematic Emanation Of Archetypal Multiplicity" 2005, Death Industrial "MoRT" 2006, Death Industrial
+### "Thematic Emanation Of Archetypal Multiplicity" 2005, Death Industrial

+1. Enter (The Transformed God Basement) 04:47
+2. Level-1 (Nothing is) 07:58
+3. Level-2 (Nothing is not) 07:10
+4. Level-3 (Nothing Becomes) 07:14
+5. Exit (Towards the Asylum) 01:01

+### "MoRT" 2006, Death Industrial

+1. Chapter I 06:04
+2. Chapter II 04:44
+3. Chapter III 05:08
+4. Chapter IV 05:41
+5. Chapter V 06:35
+6. Chapter VI 05:01
+7. Chapter VII 06:38
+8. Chapter VIII 07:19

+### "The Destruction of Reason by Illumination" 2007, Black Metal

+1. Intro 01:29
+2. An Element of Flesh 05:30
+3. The Sounds of the Universe 05:27
+4. Odinist 05:02
+5. A Few Shreds of Thoughts 04:51
+6. Ellipsis 03:07
+7. Mystic Absolu 04:30
+8. The Cycle of the Cycles 05:19
+9. Outro 01:38

-"The Destruction of Reason by Illumination" 2007, Black Metal "Memoria Vetusta II: Dialogue with the Stars" 2009, Black Metal
+### "Memoria Vetusta II: Dialogue with the Stars" 2009, Black Metal

+1. Acceptance (Aske) 01:30
+2. Disciple's Libration (Lost in the Nine Worlds) 09:07
+3. The Cosmic Echoes of Non-Matter (Immaterial Voices of the Fathers) 06:30
+4. Translucent Body of Air (Sutta Anapanasati) 02:24
+5. The Formless Sphere (Beyond the Reason) 07:54
+6. ...the Meditant (Dialogue With the Stars) 10:14
+7. The Alcove of Angels (Vipassana) 08:44
+8. Antithesis of the Flesh (...and Then Arises a New Essence) 09:28
+9. Elevation 04:11

 ## Отношения с другими группами